hurlybird/Duck/README.md

 64-bit Windows builds.

-A [CMakeLists](CMakeLists.txt) file is included for building from the command line, with CLion, or as part of an Android Studio project.
-That file also contains some documentation on including Duck in another CMake project.
+A [CMakeLists](CMakeLists.txt) file is included for building from the command line, Visual Studio Code, CLion, Android Studio, etc. That file also contains some documentation on including Duck in another CMake project.

 The [cmake.sh](cmake.sh) script is a convenience wrapper for building with CMake